-Box Office: 'A Quiet Place' Back on Top, 'Super Troopers 2' Smokes Projections
+Box Office: 'A Quiet Place' back on top, 'Super Troopers 2' Smokes Projections

 LOS ANGELES, (Variety.com) - “A Quiet Place” had another noisy weekend at the domestic box office, reclaiming the No. 1 slot in its third frame.

-Another newcomer, Fox Searchlight’s “Super Troopers 2,” opened in fourth, burning by projections to make $15 million from 2,038 locations.
-The sequel reunites the 2002 cult classic’s leads — Jay Chandrasekhar, Kevin Heffernan, Steve Lemme, Paul Soter, and Erik Stolhanske — collectively known as Broken Lizard.
-The stoner comedy has a 35 percent rating on Rotten Tomatoes, the same score as the original.
+Another newcomer, Fox Searchlight’s “Super Troopers 2,” opened in fourth, burning by projections to make $14.7 million from 2,038 locations.
+The sequel reunites the 2002 cult classic’s leads — Jay Chandrasekhar, Kevin Heffernan, Steve Lemme, Paul Soter, and Erik Stolhanske — collectively known as Broken Lizards.
+The stoner comedy has a 35 percent rating on Rotten Tomatoes, the same score as the first film.
 The audience score of the sequel, however, is down significantly from the original’s, at 68 percent compared to the first movie’s 90 percent.
 The first film launched with $6 million.

+The film did more than double the numbers that estimates suggested.
+Frank Rodriguez, head of distribution at Fox Searchlight, says the movie’s key demographic of males between the ages of 25 and 49 is to thank.
+Aside from action hero movies, Rodriguez says it’s a generally underserved group.

+“People just want to find something they can have a good time with,” he said.
+“This audience knew they’d laugh and have a communal experience that makes them feel good.
 The final weekend opener is Lionsgate’s Codeblack Films’ “Traffik,” which took in $3.9 million in 1,024 theaters.

 Rounding out the top five is Universal and Blumhouse’s “Truth or Dare.”
 Lucy Hale and Tyler Posey lead the thriller, which scored $7.9 million in 3,068 locations.
 In total, the horror film has made $30.4 million in two weeks.
+“Truth or Dare” has pulled in $7.9 million internationally, combining for a global total of $38.3 million.

 The domestic box office is up 12.6 percent compared to the same weekend last year, though the year to date box office is down 2.4 percent.
 That could change next weekend as “Avengers: Infinity War” eyes a monstrous opening weekend.